OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 \* The SNODAS tools are defaulted to delete all parameters, other than SWE.
 However, the other parameters' .gz files can be saved if previously configured.
 In that case, the other parameters' .gz files are moved to a separate folder.
-Refer to section [2_SetFormat\OtherParameters folder](file-structure.md#processeddata922_setformat92) of the File Strucute tab for more information.
+Refer to section [2_SetFormat\OtherParameters folder](file-structure.md#processeddata922_setformat92) of the File Structure tab for more information.

 Steps 4 and 5 are NOHRSC suggestions to ingest the data into a geographic information system.
 In the case of the SNODAS tools, QGIS is utilized as the GIS.
 The documentation explaining these steps is located in *Appendix B: Instructions to Extract and Ingest SNODAS